kootenpv/brightml/README.rst

     :target: https://pypi.python.org/pypi/brightml

 The goal of this package is to automatically manage brightness on laptops, with "zero config"; using machine learning.
+Some do not even realise that what is "on" your screen matters.
+White screens (like browser) vs coding (in black) should be corrected for.

-All you have to do is to change brightness when it is not good enough yet; **brightml** will learn.
+All you have to do is to change brightness when it is not good enough yet; **brightml** learns.

 It will learn to generalize based on your personal needs.
 To do this, it uses: